-Section 300.
+Section 301.
+302. 303.
+303-a.
 Declaration of legislative findings and intent.
+Definitions.
+County agricultural and farmland protection board.
+Agricultural districts; creation.
+Agricultural districts; review.
+Agricultural districts; inclusion of viable agricultural land.
+304. Unique and irreplaceable agricultural lands; creation of districts.
+304-a.
+Agricultural assessment values.
+304-b.
+Agricultural district data reporting.
+305. Agricultural districts; effects.
+305-a.
+Coordination of local planning and land use decision-making with the agricultural districts program.
+305-b.
+Review of proposed rules and regulations of state agencies affecting the agricultural industry.
+306. Agricultural lands outside of districts; agricultural assessments.
+307. Promulgation of rules and regulations.
+308. Right to farm.
+309. Fees and expenses in certain private nuisance actions.
+Advisory council on agriculture.
+Disclosure.

-- 301. Definitions. - 302.
-County agricultural and farmland protection board. - 303.
-Agricultural districts; creation. - 303-a.
-Agricultural districts; review. - 303-b.
-Agricultural districts; inclusion of viable agricultural land. - 304.
-Unique and irreplaceable agricultural lands; creation of districts. - 304-a.
-Agricultural assessment values. - 304-b.
-Agricultural district data reporting. - 305.
-Agricultural districts; effects. - 305-a.
-Coordination of local planning and land use decision-making with the agricultural districts program. - 305-b.
-Review of proposed rules and regulations of state agencies affecting the agricultural industry. - 306.
-Agricultural lands outside of districts; agricultural assessments. - 307.
-Promulgation of rules and regulations. - 308.
-Right to farm. - 308-a.
-Fees and expenses in certain private nuisance actions. - 309.
-Advisory council on agriculture. - 310.
-Disclosure. - § 300.
+\$ 300.
 Declaration of legislative findings and intent.
 It is hereby found and declared that many of the agricultural lands in New York state are in jeopardy of being lost for any agricultural purposes.
 When nonagricultural development extends into farm areas, competition for limited land resources results.
 Ordinances inhibiting farming tend to follow, farm taxes rise, and hopes for speculative gains discourage investments in farm improvements, often leading to the idling or conversion of potentially productive agricultural land.